Emotional Suffering is Due to Lingering Attachments to Unresolved Negative Emotions

 We’re highly reluctant to see our emotional attachments and our participation in our suffering.
 Our psychological defenses shield us from this inner truth.
 Blaming others is a common defense.
 We convince ourselves that others or difficult circumstances are to blame for our unhappiness.
 We say to ourselves, for instance, “Their behavior (or attitude) is causing me to feel this way (offended, angry, depressed, etc.).”

-We’re always saying, “They caused me to feel anxious (or angry, etc.).”
-With more awareness, we would say something to this effect, “Their behavior has triggered my unconscious, unresolved inner conflict, which produces my impression of being criticized, controlled, or rejected.
+We want to believe, “They caused me to feel anxious (or angry, etc.).”
+With more awareness, we would say something to this effect, “Their behavior has triggered my unconscious, unresolved inner conflict, which produces my sensitivity to feeling criticized, controlled, or rejected.
 That’s why I’m feeling hurt, anxious, or angry.”

 Other times we blame ourselves for our unhappiness—but for the wrong reasons.
 Someone might say, for instance, “The problem is I’m too lazy,” or, “I’m just an angry person—that’s the problem!”
-However, any such laziness or anger are just surface symptoms of deeper issues.
+However, any such laziness or anger are just surface symptoms of our unconscious readiness to experience one or more of the first hurts.

-If you’re unhappy because you believe you’re not attractive enough, you are likely attached emotionally, deep in your psyche, to self-rejection.
-This means there’s inner conflict: Consciously, you want to be liked and respected, but unconsciously you’re highly sensitive to feeling rejected.
-You even reject yourself on a daily basis, especially through your inner critic.
-You can reject yourself for a whole range of (real or imaginary) reasons, not just because you think you’re unattractive.
-In other words, your problem is not with your alleged lack of physical attractiveness but with your determination to experience rejection—whether that comes from others or through your own relationship with yourself.
+Let’s look at one of these first hurts, the emotional attachment to feeling rejected.
+If distressed because you believe you’re not attractive or smart enough, you’re likely attached emotionally, deep in your psyche, to self-rejection.
+This means there’s inner conflict: Consciously, you want to be liked and respected, but unconsciously you’re highly sensitive to feeling rejected, and you allow yourself to plunge emotionally into that misery.
+You can be rejecting of yourself on a daily basis, especially through your inner critic.
+You can reject yourself, of course, for a whole range of (real or imaginary) reasons, not just because you think you’re unattractive.
+Your problem is not with your alleged lack of physical attractiveness but with your determination to experience rejection—whether that comes from others or through your own conflicted relationship with yourself.

 Your inner choice to suffer in this way is caused by an emotional attachment to rejection, which includes self-rejection.
 You likely have a history of feeling rejected that goes back to your childhood.